 17. Have a traditional afternoon tea at Fitzbillies

 Fitzbillies was founded in 1920 by Ernest and Arthur Mason, using their ‘demob’ money from the First World War.
 Their initials are still visible in worn-out gold letters on the shop front.
 During the post war years, the Fitzbillie’s sponge cake became an institution of Cambridge, and their Chelsea Buns boomed.
 Despite going bankrupt in the 80s/90s due to competition from supermarkets, Fitzbillie’s was relaunched in 2011 – it bakes everything on site and its afternoon tea is, in my very humble opinion, the best in Cambridge.

 Also within a stone’s throw of Cambridge are some quintessentially English villages, which if you’re looking to mix up a city break are the perfect option for a countryside walk.
-Start in the beautiful market town of St Ives, and walk to Houghton or The Hemingfords along the river for thatched cottages and picture perfect English villages.
+Start in the beautiful market town of St Ives (which you can reach in a 25 minute drive, or 40 minute bus from the centre of Cambridge), and walk to Houghton or The Hemingfords along the river for thatched cottages and picture perfect English villages.
 If you want to learn more detail on Cambridgeshire’s walks or pretty villages then check out my posts here (walks) and here (villages).